DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

  <li>A new font sheet was created, along with new SH4 assembly code to support narrower glyph tiles and all related modifications.</li>
  <li>Quiz mini-game questions completely rewritten as to give players the ability to answer them correctly, while also learning about Japanese and Ainu culture, food, and history (see <a href="#mini-games">Mini-Games</a> section).
  <li>Quiz mini-game timer removed to give players time to research answers for each question.</li>
- <li>Voiced acted dialog audio persists across multiple dialog boxes as to not be prematurely halted when English text consumes more than a single dialog box.</li>
+ <li>Voiced acted dialogue audio persists across multiple dialogue boxes as to not be prematurely halted when English text consumes more than a single dialogue box.</li>
 </ul>

 <h2>A Note on Emulators and ODEs</h2>